 Optional: RStudio Essentials Videos.
 Most relevant for us are “Writing code in RStudio”, “Projects in RStudio” and “Github and RStudio”.
 Again, these are optional!
 But they are very useful for students who find find traditional lectures to be a helpful supplement to classroom practice.
 See also GitHub Classroom Guide for Students.
-If you love DataCamps, you might also enjoy Working with the RStudio IDE (Part 1) and Working with the RStudio IDE (Part 2), especially chapter 2 on version control.

 The best data science superpower is knowing how to ask a question. – Mara Averick

 We will introduce the “potential outcomes” framework and review the fundamental problem of causal inference.
 We will discuss the slogan “no causation without manipulation.”
 We will learn how to produce a reproducible example — a “reprex” — in order to help strangers to help us.
 We send a thank-you note.

 Readings: Rubin Causal Model, Getting Help and Shiny

 Final Project Milestone #2 due Friday, September 25.
 Github repo with Rmd (and knitted html) which discusses pros and cons two projects from past years.
 At least one project should be one which did extensive data gathering/cleaning.
 You should not select the same projects for commentary as your friends have.
 Students generally write about a paragraph for each project.
 The Rmd/html file should include the url for your repo.
 The only thing you are submitting is the html, via Canvas.